SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 outsider - a person who is not involved with a particular group of people or organization or who does not live in a particular place:

 settled - If you feel settled in a job, school, etc., you have become familiar with it and are comfortable and happy there:

+being - a person or thing that exists:

+* Do they make you do a lot of paperwork?

+* Do they let you teach anything you want?

+fellow - a member of some groups that you must have special training to join:

+caption - a short piece of text under a picture in a book or article that describes the picture or explains what the people in it are doing or saying:

+establish - to start a company or organization that will continue for a long time:

+formal - public or official:

+polite - behaving in a way that is socially correct and shows understanding of and care for other people's feelings:

+request - the act of politely or officially asking for something:

+residency - (noun) the fact of living in a place:

+harsh - (adjective) unpleasant, unkind, cruel, or more severe than is necessary:

+intend - (verb) to have as a plan or purpose:

+acquainted - (adjective) knowing or being familiar with a person:

+individually - (adverb) separately:

+separately - (adverb) not together:

+acclimate - (verb) to change to suit different conditions of life, weather, etc., or to make someone or something do this:

+institution - (noun) a large and important organization, such as a university or bank:

+* 40 hours a week.

+independent - (adjective) not influenced or controlled in any way by other people, events, or things:

+farther - (adverb) to a greater distance;